What is a "passphrase"?

 What should I avoid when making a passphrase?

 As with any password, you should avoid selecting a passphrase that is easily guessed by another.
-For example, if you have a favorite quote that you use on social media or frequently in conversation, that quote would not be a good choice as a passphrase for your accounts.
+For example, if you have a favorite quote that you use on social media or frequently in conversation or just like, that quote would not be a good choice as a passphrase for your accounts.
 You should also avoid common phrases like those in nursery rhymes and popular song lyrics.